 Shorby also allows you to insert more visually (or audibly) engaging content at higher pricing plans.
 Your feeds can include YouTube videos, Shopify links, and podcasts links under premium areas.

 Linktree’s pricing plans cost substantially less.
 Linktree offers support for two pricing platforms:

 The $6 version comes with various integration options, more enhanced linking features (gated and scheduled links), premium themes, more customizability options, and more.

 Which of the two bio link tool options is better for you?

 Shorby is much better when it comes to managing multiple bio link pages.
 If you manage multiple brands or clients Shorby makes it easy to create numerous customized pages for each.
 The ability to add team members to the dashboard so that they can work on projects alongside you is great for teams.

 Linktree is better for influencers and social media users who only really need one bio link page.
 Additionally, Linktree is a markedly more affordable solution.
 Unlike Shorby, Linktree offers a free version, and Linktree’s paid plan is a fraction of Shorby’s cheapest plan as well.

-Ultimately, the tool that is best for you should come down to how many bio link pages you plan on creating and what your budget is.
+Ultimately, when choosing between Shorby vs Linktree, the tool that is best for you should come down to how many bio link pages you plan on creating and what your budget is.